Companies rely on a well-run accounting system to understand what’s happening in the business.

 Step 5.
 Check the books’ balance

-Certain books in each company will record all of the transactions.
+Certain books in each company will record all of the accounting transactions.
 These primary books provide a good way to check transactions and their amounts to find any potential errors.
 Though checking for errors this way might prove tedious in the long run, reviewing all transactions for possible errors provides a holistic overview of the accounts.

 Frequently asked questions